 To appoint a graduate advisory committee, the student will follow the directions on the Graduate School's webpage about the GS2 and select the button "GS2 Committee Selection".
 A dropdown list of faculty will appear for different departments.
 All faculty eligible to serve on graduate student committees can be found.
 Adjunct faculty will appear if all steps for their appointment have been completed, and they have been issued a Clemson id number and e-mail address.
 Once the committee is selected, e-mails will be sent one-by-one in a hierarchical order for approval.
 An email is first sent to your advisor, then each committee member (alphabetically by last name), then the appropriate Graduate Program Coordinator, the Chair of the Department, the Dean of the College, and finally the Dean of the Graduate School.
 You should alert your committee members that they will be receiving these emails, particularly any adjunct faculty.
 E-mails go only to Clemson accounts, which adjunct faculty may not check often, so they may not be aware of the arrival of this important e-mail.
-Adjunct faculty and any faculty off-campus will need a VPN connection to approve the Committee Selection and Plan of Study.
+Faculty will need to use the Duo system to enter the site to approve the Committee Selection and Plan of Study.
 Contact the appropriate Graduate Program Coordinator if any help is needed with this process.